Lima: Settlement

+Population

 In 2014, the National Institute for Statistics and Information (Instituto Nacional de Estadistica e Informatica) reported that the population in Lima's 49 districts was 9,752,000 people, including the Constitutional Province of Callao.
 The city and (metropolitan area) represents around 29% of the national population.
 Of the city's population 48.7% are men and 51.3% are women.
 The 49 districts in Metropolitan Lima are divided into 5 areas: Cono Norte (North Lima), Lima Este (East Lima), Constitutional Province of Callao, Lima Centro (Central Lima) and Lima Sur (South Lima).
 The largest areas are Lima Norte with 2,475,432 people and Lima Este with 2,619,814 people, including the largest single district San Juan de Lurigancho, which hosts 1 million people.

 Lima is considered a "young" city.
 According to INEI, by mid 2014 the age distribution in Lima was: 24.3% between 0 and 14, 27.2% between 15 and 29, 22.5% between 30 and 44, 15.4% between 45 and 59 and 10.6% above 60.

 Migration to Lima from the rest of Peru is substantial.
 In 2013, 3,480,000 people reported arriving from other regions.
 This represents almost 36% of the entire population of Metropolitan Lima.
 The three regions that supply most of the migrants are Junin, Ancash and Ayacucho.
 By contrast only 390,000 emigrated from Lima to other regions.

 The annual population growth rate is 1.57%.
 Some of the 43 metropolitan districts are considerably more populous than others.
 For example, San Juan de Lurigancho, San Martin de Porres, Ate, Comas, Villa El Salvador and Villa Maria del Triunfo host more than 400,000, while San Luis, San Isidro, Magdalena del Mar, Lince and Barranco have less than 60,000 residents.